pyston/pyston_v1/docs/TIPS.md

 In general, boxes are allocated in the heap (but not all - e.g. classes of built-in types) in one of the three heaps.
 Pointers in the heap have a hardcoded range of allowed values (see `src/gc/heap.h`) - values that fall outside this range (and are not in the stack) could potentially indicate memory errors.

 The C++ stacktrace can be quite difficult to read.
 Every Python function call will result in half a dozen C++ function calls along the lines of `getAttrInternal`.
-This is why using `signal SIGUSR1` which will call `_printStacktrace()` is useful as it gives you a more readeable with Python stacktrace (albeit with less information).
+This is why using `signal SIGUSR1` which will call `_printStacktrace()` is useful as it gives you a more readable with Python stacktrace (albeit with less information).

 ##### Problem: The tests fail in release mode